 Root-Tilden-Kern Scholars will be selected from among the group of students admitted for the Class of 2021.
 Each scholar selected receives a full-tuition grant (without regard to financial need).
 The grant is awarded for one year, but is renewed annually based on maintaining a “B” average and full participation in program activities and internships.

 The program is committed to nurturing the development of outstanding public service leaders.
 Scholars are selected based on three criteria: commitment to public service, academic excellence, and potential for leadership.
 In assessing these criteria, the program looks at the whole person and considers previous life experience and professional work.

-The program values diversity and strives to select a class that is diverse in terms of race, sex, class, ethnicity, sexual orientation, geographic origins, and ideology.
+The program values diversity and strives to select a class that is diverse in terms of race, sex, class, ethnicity, sexual orientation, gender identity and expression, geographic origins, and ideology.
 We consider personal/family history of educational or socio-economic disadvantage and we seek to enroll a student body from a broad spectrum of society including members of all groups underrepresented in the profession.
 The program believes that diversity is critical to fostering a strong public interest profession.